w3c/wai-curricula/content/designer/interaction-design.md

   * specific keyboard shortcuts to support efficiency
   * first letter navigation to jump to specific pieces of data in lists and grids
 * identify situations when it is necessary to provide additional keyboard shortcuts, for example when designing a custom functionality that is not keyboard supported by default
-* explain how keyboard support benefits other ways of interaction, including voice interaction and interaction using assistive technologies
+* explain how keyboard support benefits other ways of interacting, including voice interaction and interaction using assistive technologies
 * evaluate the use of custom keyboard interactions and select keyboard interactions that avoid conflicts with the operating system, browser, and assistive technologies when possible
 * cooperate with developers to provide methods to remap or disable conflicting shortcuts
 * define methods to obtain information about custom keyboard shortcuts, for example those used to support efficiency and those used in custom widgets and complex applications
-* define consistent placement and appearance of focus indicators and programmatic focus, for example in  complex widgets
+* define consistent placement and appearance of focus indicators
+ * cooperate with developers to programmaticly set focus in complex widgets, including sliders, tabs, dialogs, application menus, tree views, and notifications
 * identify related requirements for developers to implement keyboard support for components that have no keyboard support by default

 #### Teaching Ideas for Topic